Maluku (province): Geography

+Tree-cover loss year in Maluku, 2001-2024, from the Global Forest Change dataset.

 Maluku Province is bordered by North Maluku in the north, West Papua in the East, Southeast Sulawesi and Central Sulawesi in the West, and the nation of Timor-Leste and Australia in the south.
-While the total area consists of 527,191 km^{2} of sea area, and 46,158.26 km^{2} of land area, or in other words around 90% of Maluku is sea area.
+While the total area consists of 527,191 km^{2} of sea area, and 46,158.27 km^{2} of land area, or in other words around 90% of Maluku is sea area.
 As an archipelago province, Maluku has 559 islands, which include some relatively large islands: Seram (18,625 km^{2}), Buru (9,000 km^{2}) Yamdena (5,085 km^{2}) and Wetar (3,624 km^{2}).

 Most of the province's islands lie along two mainly submerged oceanic ridges which form the eastwards extension of the Lesser Sunda Islands; the inner arc runs from Wetar Island through the Romang Islands and Damar Island (with its northeasterly outliers) to end at the Banda Islands; the outer arc extends from the Wetar Strait through Kisar Island, the Letti Islands, the Sermata Islands, the Babar Islands, the Tanimbar Islands, the Kei Islands (more precisely, the Kur Island group in the west of the Kei Islands), the Watubela Islands and the Gorong Islands, ending with Seram Island and Buru Island.
 With the dominant condition of regional waters, Maluku is very open to interacting with other provinces and surrounding countries.

 The Maluku islands have a tropical monsoon climate, this climate is greatly influenced by the presence of vast marine waters and takes place in tune with the climatic season there.
 The average temperature based on Meteorological stations in Ambon, Tual and Saumlaki are C 26.80, 27.70 C and 27.40 C. Minimum temperatures are 24.00, 24.70 C and 23.80 C, respectively, while the temperature Tual, the average humidity reaches 85.4% when recording Saumlaki Meteorological Station shows the average humidity is 80.2%.